beac0n/go-remote/README.md

 This project aims to provide a replacement/addition for tools like knock.
 It does so, by allowing the client to send a single (specially prepared) UDP packet to the server.
-If the UDP packet contains the correct data, the server will execute the configured command.2
+If the UDP packet contains the correct data, the server will execute the configured commands.

 ## build